zakdenham/zakdenham.github.io/index.md

 What if a website gave just enough info and encouraged real connection instead?

-If you’ve made it this far, let’s skip the smoke and mirrors.
-I’d rather connect face-to-face or at least over a call/Zoom/etc. I prefer to share my skills, personality, and perspectives with you in a more meaningful --- dare I say --- more respectful way.
+If you’ve made it this far and would like to skip the bullshit, let's get to know each other face-to-face or at least over a call/Zoom/etc.

 Want to connect?